acoustic-content-samples/sample-contextual-locale-search/README.md

 # Sample locale search using Contextual Search Services API

-This sample shows the locale search capability of IBM Watson Content Hub (WCH) contextual search services.
-This technical sample is intended for developers who want to explore the WCH APIs and the data model.
+This sample shows the locale search capability of Acoustic Content (formerly Watson Content Hub or WCH) contextual search services.
+This technical sample is intended for developers who want to explore the Acoustic Content APIs and the data model.

 The sample illustrates:
 - The use of locale search provided by contextual search services to search for documents in the user's preferred locale.